Snaiel/ML-Fireballs/README.md

 <br>

-# Fireball detection on Setonix
+# Running the Fireball Detection Pipeline on Setonix

+Want to find missed fireballs in historical data?
+Want to validate your new observatory prototype?
+You've come to the right place!

 ## Installation